-Local organizers spread the word and the Interfaith Conference about the Dinner Dialogue through regular networks and channels in your area.
-People sign themselves up as either guests or possible moderators after hearing about the event.
+Local organizers spread the word about the Dinner Dialogue through regular networks and channels in your area.
+People sign themselves up as either guests or hosts after hearing about the event.

 2. What religions are represented at the Dinner Dialogues?